Honkytonk Man: Production

 Filming took place over five weeks on location.
-The first part of the movie was filmed in Bird's Landing, California.
-However, the majority of this feature was filmed in and around Calaveras County, east of Stockton, California.
-Exterior scenes include Main Street, Mountain Ranch; Main Street, Sheep Ranch; and the Pioneer Hotel in Sheep Ranch.
+The first part of the movie was filmed in Bird's Landing, California, but the majority of this feature was filmed in and around Calaveras County, east of Stockton, California.
+Exterior scenes include Main Street in Mountain Ranch and Main Street and the Pioneer Hotel in Sheep Ranch.

-The famous jail break scene was filmed in Dayton, Nevada at the corner of Pike Street (the Lincoln Highway) and W Main Street.
-The vintage brick building the movie-built jail was attached to is the Odeon Hall, where Marilyn Monroe's paddleball and bar interior scenes were shot in The Misfits (1961).
-Extras were locally hired and many of the towns residents are seen in the movie.
+The famous jail break scene was filmed in Dayton, Nevada, at the corner of Pike Street (the Lincoln Highway) and W Main Street.
+The vintage brick building to which the movie-built jail was attached is the Odeon Hall, where Marilyn Monroe's paddleball and bar interior scenes were shot in The Misfits (1961).
+Extras were locally hired and many of the town's residents are seen in the movie.

 Reception

-Honkytonk Man received critical acclaim, and has a score of 93% on Rotten Tomatoes.
+Honkytonk Man received critical acclaim and has a score of 93% on Rotten Tomatoes.
 The New York Post wrote, "The pace is slow, very country, but it rises to touching moments...not all perfect by any means, but ultimately a story of occasional awkward truths."
-Roger Ebert gave the film three stars out of four writing "This is a sweet, whimsical, low-key movie, a movie that makes you feel good without pressing you too hard."
+Roger Ebert gave the film three stars out of four, writing, "This is a sweet, whimsical, low-key movie, a movie that makes you feel good without pressing you too hard."

 The film opened Wednesday, December 15, 1982, in Los Angeles before expanding to 677 screens for the weekend, but only grossed $667,727, the worst opening for an Eastwood film.
 The film went on to gross $4.5 million at the United States and Canada box office, Eastwood's lowest grosser for more than a decade.
 The film was nominated for a Golden Raspberry Award for Worst Original Song for "No Sweeter Cheater than You" at the 3rd Golden Raspberry Awards.